 Will rats leave if there is no food?
 Will rats leave a clean house?
 Good news!
 The answer to the first question is yes.
-But, even if your home is clean, they won’t leave.
+But, even if your home is clean, they won’t take off.

 Rats live rent-free because they want food, shelter, and a place to give birth.
-However, food is the main reason they stay.
+However, of the three, food is the main reason they stay.

 Can You Starve Rats Out?

-Now that you know that rats will leave without food at home, you may be wonder whether you can starve them out.
+Now that you know rats will leave without food at home, you may be wondering whether you can starve them out.
 Well, yes, you can, but it isn’t easy to do.
-You must know that these little creatures are resourceful and can find food almost anywhere in your house.
+You must know these little creatures are resourceful and will look for food anywhere in your house.

 If you are eager to starve rats, clean your house and remove all accessible food.
 However, they may eventually leave your home to find another food source to bring back.
 They may also find food from the following:

-- Food crumbs or smaller portions they can find at home.
+• Food crumbs or smaller portions in your home

 How Long Can Rats Live Without Food?

-If you ever face rat infestation in the house, denying them access to food is one of the best ways to eliminate them.
+If you ever face a rat infestation in your house, denying them access to food is one of the best ways to eliminate them.
 It will only take 4 to 5 days for these pests to die of starvation.

-Rats need to eat frequently, but they can also live even with minimal food.
-So, make sure that you have deprived them of food for them to die or leave your home.
+Rats need to eat frequently, but they can live on minimal amounts of food.
+So, to get rid of them, completely deprive them of food for them to die or leave your home.

 However, rats will not wait until they die from starvation.
-They will move on to a new spot to find food, but they will eventually die if they fail on their hunt.
+They will move on to a new spot to find food, but if they fail to find food there, they can eventually die.

 Will Rats Leave If There Is No Food or Water?